flindback/reeinvent-tech-test/readme.md

 ### Main functionality:

 - Write API documentation for synonym API (swagger?)
-- Add component in client for "adding" synonyms
-- Add component to "search" for
 - Style components
 - Customize CORS headers for production
 - Refactor API code with DRY in mind
+- Move logic for add to Synonyms context in reducer
 - Add error handling for bad requests in API

 ### Maybe later: